rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

   },
   "description": {
     "type": "string",
-    "description": "Description of the collection as a whole.
+    "description": "Description of the nft.
 Markdown is supported."
   },
   "name": {
     "type": "string",